simonmar/blog/posts/2017-01-24-asynchronous-exceptions.md

 * Use `bracket` when allocating any kind of resource that needs to be explicitly released.
 This is not specific to asynchronous
-  exceptions: coping with with ordinary synchronous exceptions requires a good resource-allocation discipline, so your code should be using `bracket` anyway.
+  exceptions: coping with ordinary synchronous exceptions requires a good resource-allocation discipline, so your code should be using `bracket` anyway.